 But today's web is mostly commercial.
 The smaller web of individuals has neither the resources nor the will to compete for visibility and audience the way the commercial web does.

 Companies and marketers understood that the web presented new opportunities to sell more and target users based on their online activity.
 They started pouring money into digital ad strategies, analysing how people used the web, what they talk about, what they search for and what they click on.
 Marketing companies convinced brands that you had to be online and produce content to be more relevant because that's where their customers already were.
 They invented words like "native advertising" and "sponsored content" (content made to look like a regular articles but are really paid advertising).
 Companies started pouring money into their digital strategies to understand and alter influence the behavior of internet users to their advantage.

-With its content startegy, analytics (the surveillance infrastructure that I spoke about in my previous article) and search engine optimisation, the commercial web brought a completely different set of priorities: to engage their "audience", convert them and retain them for as long as possible.
+With its content strategy, analytics (the surveillance infrastructure that I spoke about in my previous article) and search engine optimisation, the commercial web brought a completely different set of priorities: to engage their "audience", convert them and retain them for as long as possible.

 For them, the web was just another marketing channel.

 Compared to the small web, this commercial web is tactical and predatory.
 It can dynamically generate hundreds of pages around common search queries.
 It can follow web users across different websites, analyse their interactions, and use that information to target them more precisely.
 It also has serious resources.
-Just last year, companies spent over over 300 billion euros in online digital advertising, most of this money going to the same platforms and gatekeepers—Google and Facebook—that sell their ability to better target you based on the information you give them.
+Just last year, companies spent over 300 billion euros in online digital advertising, most of this money going to the same platforms and gatekeepers—Google and Facebook—that sell their ability to better target you based on the information you give them.